An effort to save Prague's Brutalist buildings

 The FTO Merkuria building as it appeared in July 2020.
 These days, it's just another office building in a relatively featureless part of Prague.
 Photo credit: Mark Baker

 The curators of the National Gallery’s temporary exhibition, “No Demolitions!
-Forms of Brutalism in Prague,” have identified 35 representative Brutalist buildings in the Czech capital that have either been demolished or are threatened with destruction or insensitive restoration.
+Forms of Brutalism in Prague,” have identified 35 representative Brutalist buildings in the Czech capital that have either been demolished or are threatened with destruction.
 Of the 35, three have already been knocked down and seven are considered “endangered.”
 Only three buildings enjoy cultural-heritage protection.

-The issue of what to do with Brutalist buildings around the country remains highly controversial.
-Many of the buildings, with oversized footprints and faded, weathered exteriors, lack the immediate aesthetic appeal of more-popular, decorative styles like Art Nouveau.
-They’re the Czech cousins of those “monstrous carbuncles” that Britain’s Prince Charles railed against all those years ago.
+The issue of what to do with Brutalist buildings here remains highly controversial.
+Many of the buildings, with their oversized footprints and faded exteriors, lack the immediate aesthetic appeal of more-popular, decorative styles like Art Nouveau.
+They’re the Czech cousins of those “monstrous carbuncles” that Britain’s King Charles railed against all those years ago.

 Two summers ago, I wrote here about another famous Brutalist building, the Hotel Thermal in the Czech spa town of Karlovy Vary, undergoing its own precarious renovation.
-Preservationists, including the grandchildren of the building’s architects, Věra and Vladimír Machonin, are worried the restoration – still ongoing – could well destroy surviving design details that lent the building its unique character.
+Preservationists, including the grandchildren of the building’s architects, Věra and Vladimír Machonin, are worried that restoration could well destroy surviving design details that lent the building its unique character.

 That’s the freighted social and cultural context the organizers of the current exhibition have waded into.
-They’ve obviously tipped their hand as to how they personally feel with a title of “No Demolitions!”
-What’s left now is the hard work of convincing a skeptical public the buildings are worth the effort of understanding and the expense of preserving.
+They’ve obviously tipped their hand as to how they feel about Brutalism with a title of “No Demolitions!”
+What’s left now is the hard work of convincing a skeptical public the buildings are worth the effort and the expense of preserving.

 The Parkhotel (1967-70) in Holešovice.
 This hotel is still standing and now operated by the "Mama Shelter" hotel chain.
 The Parkhotel makes a star turn in one of my favorite movies from the period, "Bony a klid" (1988).
 Photo credit: Národní galerie Praha